 - Apply for Portuguese citizenship at the end of five years of complying with the necessary requirements.

-More information on how to apply for Portugal’s Golden Visa scheme is available on this page.
+More information on how to apply for Portugal’s Golden Visa scheme is available on the below link.
 You can also fill out a form and experts from our Portuguese office can get in touch with you to answer any and all questions you may have.

 The Portuguese government allows U.S. citizens to easily establish residency.
 The most common way is the 120-day stay visa.
 This visa requires the applicant to provide a proof of income, showing at least 1,070 USD per month available throughout the stay.
 If you like what you see and you would like to extend the stay, then the Portugal government allows you to apply for a one-year residence permit.
 It can then be renewed for two-year permits successively.
 Once you spend five years of temporary residence, you can then apply for a permanent residency status.